 I realize I’m like the queen of metaphors and examples over here.
 I’ll simplify it though.
 Branding isn’t your logo.
 Branding is everything you are putting out into the world in regards to your company, and works to build recognition, loyalty, and trust.

 Visually, it does include the logo.
 But, it also includes how you tweet, and what your sidebar graphics look like on your blog, and whether or not your images have a lot white space in them, and so on.
 Outside of visuals it includes understanding what your mission is, where you want your company to go, and who you serve.
 Most importantly, it all ties together in a cohesive and memorable way.

 Answering those questions confidently can take time and introspection and, for me, a lot of talking it through with others.
 But once you “get it” understanding how you should use social media, and what your logo should look like, and what colors fulfill those goals is “the easy part.”
 Okay, false, the “easier” part.
-If you want more help answering those questions then this is the eBook for you!
+Answering those questions creates a solid foundation for your business, which ultimately puts you on the path towards success.